cloudmesh-community/hid-sp18-409/notebook.md

 * 2018/01/28 Read and watched mongodb documentation and tutorials
 * 2018/02/01 Read the documentation on  http://python-eve.org/ about Eve Rest
 * 2018/02/12 Read and watched swagger codegen documentation and tutorials
+* 2018/02/26 Read about Firebase cloud services.
+* 2018/02/27 Read about Firebase cloud services.
+* 2018/02/28 Read about Firebase cloud services.

 # Experiments and Activities